Julia-Volkova/budget-control/README.md

 # Budget Control
 Simple app for control personal or family budget.
+Local run with node version 10.19.0